Personal Injury Attorney

-Tort is a legal term referring to a civil wrong that results in damages to another person, another's property, or another's rights.
-Civil law is the area of law that governs the rights and relationship between private parties.
-Tort law compensate victims for damages they have incurred due to the fault or negligence of someone else and serves to deter others from committing the same harm in the future.
+A tort is a legal term referring to a civil wrong that results in damages to another person, another's property, or another's rights.
+Civil law is the area of law that governs the rights and relationships between private parties.
+Tort law compensates victims for damages they have incurred due to the fault or negligence of someone else and serves to deter others from committing the same harm in the future.

 When you (or a loved one) experience a personal injury caused by the fault or negligence of another person (not your fault), you may be entitled to compensation.
 It pays to talk to an attorney specializing in personal injury who can represent you in seeking compensation or file a lawsuit if necessary.

 Sometimes it is difficult to get the compensation you need and deserve as those involved deny fault or insurance companies offer only a fraction of the recovery you are entitled to.
 This is where an experienced personal injury lawyer can help you.
-A personal injury lawyer that’s compassionate, understanding, resourceful and has patience in finding ways to fight for your rights is worth every penny you pay them after they secure compensation for you.
+A personal injury lawyer who's compassionate, understanding, resourceful, and has patience in finding ways to fight for your rights is worth every penny you pay them after they secure compensation for you.
 At Law Offices of Edwin A Barnum, we've been helping individuals seek fair compensation since 2009.
 If you live in Carson, Gardena, Lawndale, or Long Beach, California, reach out to our office in Torrance to schedule a consultation.
 The most common personal injury lawsuits are as follows

-Workers' compensation is a no fault system set in place by each state to provide benefits to people who are injured at work during work-related activities.
-A no fault system allows you to collect benefits without having to prove that your employer si at fault.
-Benefits generally include medical care and paying compensation for a percentage of the worker's income; however, workers compensation laws are complex and vary from state to state.
+Workers' compensation is a no-fault system set in place by each state to provide benefits to people who are injured at work during work-related activities.
+A no-fault system allows you to collect benefits without having to prove that your employer is at fault.
+Benefits generally include medical care and paying compensation for a percentage of the worker's income; however, workers' compensation laws are complex and vary from state to state.

 Slip and Fall Accident